 James Vernon Young was born in 1891.
-He is the youngest child born to James Mason and Georgina A. Young and brother to Elsie Georgina, Kathleen, and Alan.
+He is the youngest child born to James Mason and Georgina A. Young and brother to Georgina Elsie, Annie Kathleen Douglas “Doug”, and Alan “Pete.”

 Recollections: Bob Young.